Ready to enhance your tax career? Learn how to become an Enrolled Agent (EA) to expand your job opportunities and help clients resolve tax issues.

 - Part 3: Representation, Practices, and Procedures

-Each exam part contains 100 multiple-choice questions, and you have 3.5 hours (and an optional 15-minute break) to complete them.
+Each exam part contains 100 multiple-choice questions, with 3.5 hours (and an optional 15-minute break) to complete them.

 Exams are graded using scaled scoring, with a max score of 130.
 You must score at least 105 to pass.
 You’ll receive your score immediately after completing the exam.
 If you've passed, the report will show a passing designation.
 If you fail, you will see your score (from 40-104), with a diagnostic indicator in each topic area to help you hone your study.4